Security Basics: 101

 For more information

-The UC Berkeley Data Classification Standard contains the details governing the classification of campus data and is also an important reference guide for anyone responsible for campus data protection.
+The full UC Berkeley Data and IT Resource Classification Standard contains the details governing the classification of campus data and is also an important reference guide for anyone responsible for campus data protection.
 The Data Classification Guideline provides further guidance for interpreting the Data Classification Standard.

 Know what you need to do